ideoforms/dataplex/README.md

 A dataplex session comprises of:

  - **sources**, which may be sensors, network devices, or previously-recorded datasets
- - **processors**, for smoothing, normalisation and whitening, statistical analysis, event detection
+ - **processors**, for smoothing and interpolation, normalisation and whitening, statistical analysis, event detection
  - **destinations**, including logfiles, human-readable output, displays, and network devices

 Available sources: